 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Dental Assisting.
-About 0.2% of those with this major are international students.
+Students from other countries are interested in Dental Assisting, too.
+About 0.8% of those with this major are international students.

 How Much Do Dental Assisting/Assistant Majors Make?